 While none of the participants had low folate levels, they did havePrevious research suggests that

 High homocysteine levels have been associated with Another study found that

 'Low' Health Risks for Most People

+The risk of health problems from folic acid supplements is "low," says a folic acid fact sheet from the Office of Dietary Supplements (ODS).
 Excess folic acid usually leaves the body in urine, says the ODS, which is part of the National Institutes of Health.

 Anyone taking such medications should consult a medical doctor before taking a folic acid supplement, says the ODS.